WSBS is Now Available on Amazon Alexa-enabled Devices

 WSBS is Now Available on Amazon Alexa-Enabled Devices

-WSBS is now available on Amazon devices with Alexa.Your Hometown Station is available anytime on your Echo, Echo Dot, Echo Show, or any other Alexa-enabled device, where you can listen to your favorite shows -- Like Jesse in the Morning, Mike Garland in the middays, Tom in the Afternoon, the Trading Post and much more.
+WSBS is now available on Amazon devices with Alexa.Your Hometown Station is available anytime on your Echo, Echo Dot, Echo Show, or any other Alexa-enabled device, where you can listen to your favorite shows -- Like Jesse Stewart in the Morning, Ron Carson in the middays, Tom Soules in the Afternoon, the Trading Post and much more.

 Setting up WSBS on your device is easy.